A Better Tomorrow: Plot

-Hoping to expand the Triad's operations into drug trafficking, Shing tries to persuade Ho to rejoin the Triad.
+Hoping to expand the triad's operations into drug trafficking, Shing tries to persuade Ho to rejoin the triad.
 He tells Ho that they stand to make a lot of money if Kit is turned into a corrupt policeman.
-When Ho refuses, Shing has his men raid the taxi company, beat Mark nearly to death, and lure Kit into a trap that leaves him hospitalised with gunshot wounds.
+When Ho refuses, Shing has his men raid the taxi company, beat Mark nearly to death, and shoot Kit after luring him into a trap.
 After Mark and Ho narrowly escape arrest, Mark pleads with Ho to stand up for himself and fight Shing.
 Fed up with his friend's unwillingness, Mark steals a computer tape containing printing plate data from the counterfeiting business.
-Having a change of heart, Ho shows up on a motorbike, taking the tape with him.
-After using it to ransom Shing for and an escape boat to leave Hong Kong on, Ho transfers the tape to Kit to use as proof of Shing's crimes.
+Having a change of heart, Ho shows up on a motorbike to collect the tape.
+After using it to blackmail Shing for and an escape boat to leave Hong Kong on, Ho transfers the tape to Kit to use as proof of Shing's crimes.

 Through a conversation with Mr. Yiu, Shing reveals that he was the one who set up the ambush in Taiwan.
 After lying to his boss about a negotiation with Ho, Shing kills Mr. Yiu, coercing the witnesses to frame Ho as the murderer.
 At the ransom exchange site, Ho and Mark take Shing hostage and drive to a pier, where the boat is guarded by Shing's men.
 Ho implores Mark to escape by himself in the boat.
 Kit arrives to arrest Shing, but is taken hostage by the gangster's men.
-The two parties try to exchange Shing for Kit, but it quickly falls apart into a shootout.
-Hearing the sound of gunfire, Mark comes back to help his friends.
-The three of them kill most of Shing's henchmen, but receive non-lethal bullet wounds in the process.
-After seeing Kit rebuff his brother again, Mark berates him, telling him that Ho's present actions have made up for his criminal past.
-Mid-speech, Mark is shot from behind and killed by Shing.
+The two parties try to exchange Shing for Kit, but it quickly devolves into a shootout.
+Hearing the sound of gunfire, Mark comes back to help, and the three of them kill most of Shing's henchmen.
+After seeing Kit rebuff his brother’s attempts at reconciliation again, Mark berates him, telling him that Ho's present actions have made up for his past sins.
+Mid-speech, Mark is shot from behind and killed by Shing and his remaining enforcer.

-As the police approach, Ho runs out of ammunition.
+Ho kills Shing's last henchman, but runs out of ammunition as the police approach.
 Shing mocks the two brothers, stating that his money and influence will ensure his swift release from custody.
 Finally forgiving his brother, Kit hands Ho his revolver, and Ho shoots Shing dead.
 As redemption for his crimes, Ho handcuffs himself to Kit, and the two walk towards the gathered crowd of police together.